Catholic Recipe: Saint Valentine Cookies

 • 3 teaspoons soda

 In Leicestershire, England, lozenge-shaped buns, made with caraway seeds and currants, called Valentine Buns were formerly given to old people and children.
-The old-fashioned Valentine cookies, cut into heart shapes, sprinkled with red sugar, and decorated with red and white frosting, or even gilt, have also gone out of style.
+These old-fashioned Valentine cookies, cut into heart shapes, sprinkled with red sugar, and decorated with red and white frosting, or even gilt, have also gone out of style.
 They should be revived.
-This recipe is for Valentine Cookies.

 DIRECTIONS